-Dear students, I dare you to do these 12 things before you graduate (from school or college).
+Dear students, I dare you to do these 12 things before you graduate.

 Intern: go work for free for someone at-least 1 month every year.
 Practical experience is what you sorely lack in school.
 Interning is how you ready yourself for the world.